becamorin20/Group-16/docs/status.md

 The basis function for each partiton returns an 1 if the agent is in it, 0 otherwise.
 They do not keep track of zombie positions.

+.

+For each of our 4 actions we allow a set of 18 basis functions, thus giving us 72 total basis functions and 72 total parameters.

+So our MDP consists of reward function of -1000 for death and these 72 basis functions and parameters.
 ## EVALUATION
 (evaluation)